 ACTIVITY: Act out this scene.
 Station a few students around the room.
 Give each student a jar or two (vary sizes).
 Assign a girl to be the widow and choose two boys for sons.
-Instruct them go to each child around the room, pantomime knocking at the door, and ask for empty jars.
+Instruct them to go to each child around the room, pantomime knocking at the door, and ask for empty jars.
 Other students should hand their containers to them.
 Deposit the empty containers on a classroom table.
-Return to seats.
+Students return to their seats.